Los Angeles, California, USA

 K Line

-The K Line, formerly the Crenshaw/LAX Line, of the Los Angeles Metro is a light rail service on a North-South alignment, running from Westchester/Veterans in the south to Expo/Crenshaw in the north and serving 7 stations.
+The K Line, formerly the Crenshaw/LAX Line, of the Los Angeles Metro is a light rail service on a North-South alignment, running from Redondo Beach in the south to Expo/Crenshaw in the north and serving 12 stations.
+The LAX/Metro Transit Center is under construction and service currently terminates at Aviation/Century and Westchester/Veterans

 Los Angeles Metro Busway